 Best Time To Visit Alleppey

 The safest period to travel would be anywhere between November and February.

 To get to Alleppey, one has the option of taking a train or a bus or a flight.
 The city does not have an airport, the closest one being the Kochi airport.
 Direct trains and buses are available from many major cities of the country.
 National Highway NH 47 cuts across the city and provides access to a few cities in the state.

 Legends are as true as legends go, but this place is nonetheless a recommended visit for those of us who believe in the magic of the Unknown.
-The Krishnapuram Palace is the earthly balance to the narrative of the epic, made home by the Anizham Thirunal Marthanda Varma of Travanore.
+The Krishnapuram palace is the earthly balance to the narrative of the epic, made home by the Anizham Thirunal Marthanda Varma of Travancore.

 Built in the 18th century, the palace has been re-built and re-structured to accommodate the hanging times and the change in its patrons.
 It is currently overlooked by the Archeological Department of the State of Kerala.